 A major discovery was that the structure of the T6SS system, determined to 4.9Å resolution by Chiara Rapisarda, demonstrates the 5-fold symmetry of the complex in its native environment.
 The fully assembled complex forms a bell shape, composed of two rings of pillars that twist around each other (see image below).
 Single-particle cryo-EM uncovered a novel N-terminal fragment in the periplasmic region that forms an α‐helical domain comprising 8 helices that snake back and forth to the inner membrane, which are thought to act as a gate.

+Figure.
 The high‐resolution structure of T6SS membrane complex in different orientations.

 This high-resolution imaging has provided new detail into the structure and dynamics of the T6SS membrane complex, leading to an updated model of its assembly and function.
 Since effector proteins are often critical to bacterial pathogenicity, insights into their secretion could provide new targets for the treatment and prevention of disease.
 With antimicrobial resistance posing a serious threat to global health, an understanding of the common mechanisms of phages and bacteria might also pave the way for new phage therapies to combat antibiotic-resistant bacteria.